-Goodwill is not amortized, but is assessed for impairment when changes in circumstances warrant and at least annually.
+Goodwill is not amortized, but is assessed for impairment at least annually, or when changes in circumstances warrant.
 An impairment charge is recorded when and to the extent a reporting unit's carrying amount is determined to exceed its estimated fair value.
 Changes in circumstance that may trigger a goodwill impairment assessment for one of our business units can include, among others, changes in the legal environment, addressable market, business strategy, development or business plans, reimbursement structure or rates, operating performance, future prospects, relationships with partners, interest rates and/ or market value indications for the subject business.
 We use a variety of factors to assess changes in the financial condition, future prospects and other circumstances for businesses subject to goodwill impairment assessment.
 However, these assessments and the related valuations can involve significant uncertainties and require significant judgment on various matters.
-See Note 10 to the consolidated financial statements for a sensitivity summary on the Company's reporting units considered at risk of goodwill impairment as of December 31, 2022.

 The Company is also required to remeasure its noncontrolling interests subject to put provisions to estimated fair value each reporting period.
 These estimates also require substantive judgment on meaningful uncertainties concerning this significant balance.
-See Notes 17 and 24 to the consolidated financial statements for a summary of the Company's approach to these valuations, the variables and uncertainties involved, and the sensitivity of these valuations to changes in a primary aggregate valuation metric.
+See Notes 16 and 23 to the consolidated financial statements for a summary of the Company's approach to these valuations, the variables and uncertainties involved, and the sensitivity of these valuations to changes in a primary aggregate valuation metric.